Concordium/concordium.github.io/source/mainnet/net/installation/cdw-verification-instructions/cdw-windows.rst

 **Verify download with signature**

-To verify that the downloaded file is indeed officially released by concordium, you can verify that the file is signed by Concordium.
+To verify that the downloaded file is an official Concordium release, you can verify that the file is signed by Concordium.
 To do this, you need a signature of the release and a public key.

 * :cdw-sig:`Download signature <exe>`
 * :cdw-pubkey:`Download public key <>`